Asian horror is becoming on trend. I am a big fan and find the cultural accents a breath of fresh air. I will recommend some for you.

 Box Office: $51 million worldwide.

-Explanation.
+Explanation for 'The Wailing.'
 What Does it all Mean?

 The Director and writer Na Hong-jin found inspiration from life events surrounding the deaths of close friends by unnatural causes.
 Although he is of Christian faith, he questioned his beliefs and felt the need to write about the why's when it comes to death.
 He specifically designed it to be an occult film crossing between his Asian identity and his Christianity.
-It does also include themes on Buddhism and Korean Shamanism too.
+The Wailing does also include themes on Buddhism and Korean Shamanism too.

 This short character break-down is the easiest way to understand what happened at a base level.
 There is so much more to read into the story, but for the purposes of a simple explanation—this will do it.

-- Jong-goo (the detective) represented those that need proof to believe in the existence of God, Angels or a good spirit.
+- Jong-goo (the detective) represented those that need proof to believe in the existence of God, Angels, or a good spirit.
 He and his family were being protected by the good spirit until he helped murder the Japanese man, then she was unable to keep them safe unless he stayed away.
 She could only protect the innocent and once he went back to his house, his family were again at the mercy of the evil.

 - No Name (the mysterious woman) represented an angel or spirit of the village.
-At the end she tests Jong-goo to believe what she is saying as she had protection around his house.
+In the end, she tests Jong-goo to believe what she is saying as she had protection around his house.
 She is also responsible for people having bad dreams and for a range of other deeds such as trying to help Jong-goo and shine a light on his way of thinking.
 She highlights that even someone good can cause things to be bad.

 - Japanese Man is a Shaman who feeds souls to the Devil or a higher evil spirit.
 It is not until the end that this becomes totally transparent as he takes the demon form.
 What he says in the cave refers to him only being a demon because everyone thinks he is.
 He has a camera to take photos which represents the taking of souls.
 The guy owns a hell-hound.

 - Il-gwang (the Shaman) is working with the Japanese man.
 The two go from town to town feeding souls to evil.
 I also think he had his own motive of being famous and making lots of money.
 This is highlighted by his ritual which targets Hyo-jin and not the Japanese man.
-He also has a camera to take photos.
+He also has a camera to take photos of.
 He reacts when in the presence of the good spirit and not in a good way.

 - The Mushrooms mentioned at the beginning are actually the cause of the violence in people.
 Although it's easy to attribute this to one of the two antagonists, I think the mushrooms had a drug-like effect on those that consumed them and caused them to murder.
 It was also mentioned at the end as having been the cause.
 The two Shamans were there to collect souls.

-- Hyo-jin is the innocent.
-In the battle between good and evil she was the unfortunate by-product of the war between the spirits.
+- Hyo-jin is 'the innocent.'
+In the battle between good and evil, she was the unfortunate by-product of the war between the spirits.